BoisterousCoder/Yakking_Yak/README.md

 Both of these should be solved when I add in my Rusty Log project and The web native api

 Currently Messages are sent to a server to be sent to out to everyone.
 I plan on changing this to be peer to peer.

+## Troubleshooting
+You may need to create a bin folder in the public folder for the program to build into